php-kit/flow/README.md

 ## Why fluent iterators?

+PHP has a rich set of iterators and other data processing tools - like the iterators in the Standard PHP Library (SPL) - but they are often not used to their full potential, as they are cumbersome to use and require a lot of boilerplate code.

-Flow provides a fluent interface to assemble chains of iterators and other data processing operations.
+Flow provides a fluent interface to assemble chains of iterators and other data processing operations, making it easy to write complex data processing pipelines in a concise and readable way.

 Instead of collecting values into arrays and managing nested `foreach` loops manually, you compose small, intention-revealing operations that stream data from one step to the next.

-The expressive syntax makes it **easy and enjoyable** to build sophisticated processing pipelines while keeping memory usage low and the intent of each transformation crystal clear.
+The expressive syntax makes it **easy and enjoyable** to build sophisticated processing pipelines while keeping **memory usage low** and the intent of each transformation crystal clear.

 ### Example: data crunching in one expression